 WhatsApp Pay is built on India’s state-backed digital-payments system, a 2016 innovation meant to make digital payment as universal as electricity.
 But the innovation came at the cost of local digital wallets.
 Today, about 80% of payments on the government-backed interface are made through Google or Walmart.
 WhatsApp’s entry into India will challenge the dominance of these two giants, but critics argue it all but guarantees that Indian fintechs will be stamped out by foreign players.

 Up until 2017, digital wallets reigned supreme in India.
-The Indian government’s 2016 decision to cancel 86% of cash in circulation drove millions to adopt them, and local fintech companies reaped the benefits: SoftBank- and Alibaba-backed Paytm saw its digital wallets grow from 125 million to more than 185 million within three months of India’s move to demonetize, and the Sequoia-backed MobiKwik witnessed a 40% jump in downloads within days.
+The Indian government’s 2016 decision to cancel 86% of cash in circulation drove millions to adopt them, and local fintech companies reaped the benefits: SoftBank- and Alibaba-backed Paytm saw its digital wallets grow from 125 million to more than 185 million within three months of India’s move to demonetize, and the Sequoia-backed MobiKwik witnessed a 40% jump in downloads in less than 18 hours.
 But the euphoria for Indian digital wallets was short-lived.

 In 2016, India’s digital-payments authority, NPCI, introduced a new payment system called the Unified Payments Interface (UPI).
 Unlike Paytm or MobiKwik, UPI apps didn’t require users to create new wallets; consumers and merchants alike could make payments directly from their bank accounts.
 Although it launched in the same year as the government’s demonetization campaign, UPI wasn’t widely adopted until 2017.